heremaps/gluecodium/docs/lime_idl.md

 deprecated, takes a string literal value as a deprecation message.
 Platform-specific inline tags are supported for deprecation messages (see `Platform-specific comments` below for syntax).
 * **@Cached**: marks a property to be cached on platform side (i.e. read from C++ only once on first access and cached in Java/Swift/Dart afterwards).
-Currently only supported for read-only properties.
+Currently, only supported for read-only properties.
+* **@Async**: *EXPERIMENTAL* marks a function to be generated with support for asynchronous invocation.
+Currently, only works in Dart.
+See [async.md](async.md) for details.
 * **@Optimized**: *EXPERIMENTAL* marks a type reference of `List<>` type to fetch list elements from C++ to platform side on demand instead of a creating a full platform-side copy.
 C++ list is generated as an `std::vector<std::shared_ptr<>>` in this case.
 This attribute can be applied only to: